viaacode/syncrator-api/README.md

 GET /sync_jobs - paginated list of all sync jobs (these include syncrator runs started with CRON)

-GET /delta/avo/qas - delta synchronisation job dryrun POST /delta/<project>/<env> - start a new delta synchronisation job
+GET /delta/avo/qas - delta synchronisation job dryrun POST /delta/<project> - start a new delta synchronisation job

-GET /delete/avo/qas - delete synchronisation job dryrun POST /delete/<project>/<env> - start a new delete synchronisation job
+GET /delete/avo/qas - delete synchronisation job dryrun POST /delete/<project> - start a new delete synchronisation job

-GET /diff/avo/qas - dryrun for delta followed by delete in one go for partial updates POST /diff/<project>/<env> - start delta job followed by a delete job
+GET /diff/avo/qas - dryrun for delta followed by delete in one go for partial updates POST /diff/<project> - start delta job followed by a delete job

-GET /sync/avo/qas - full synchronisation job dryrun POST /sync/<project>/<env> - start a new full synchronisation job
+GET /sync/avo/qas - full synchronisation job dryrun POST /sync/<project> - start a new full synchronisation job

 POST /run - start custom syncrator job by passing all template parameters (target, env, action_name, action, is_tag, options) POST /dryrun - dryrun custom job by passing all template parameters (target, env, action_name, action, is_tag, options)
 ```
+Just running the application and surfing to the root route will give the most up to date calls and docs that are implemented.

 As mentioned in examples the sync, delta, delete (and to be implemented diff) calls can all be done
 using the /run and /dryrun post's but you will need to exactly specify the 6 parameters that fill in the template.

 ### Paremetrised jobs
-When using the simplified calls ex /sync/avo/qas or /delta/avo/prd these do a lookup in the parameter files defined
+When using the simplified calls ex /sync/avo or /delta/avo these do a lookup in the parameter files defined
 in the directory 'syncrator-openshift/job_params'.
 Here is a list of all currently predefined params:
 ```